Skip to content

 Code language: JavaScript (javascript)

-• Setting up an async function
+• Set up an async function.

-• Prevent default to avoid the default browser actions for submitting a form
+• Prevent default to avoid the default browser actions for submitting a form.

-• Pass along our image source to our API endpoint
+• Pass along our image source to our API endpoint.

 Cloudinary upload response

-Now inside of our app, let’s replace the locally selected image with our newly uploaded image.
+Now, in our app, let’s replace the locally selected image with our newly uploaded image.

 { imageSrc && !uploadData && (